Compliance is the Goal

 These model rules can be used by watershed districts to help develop their own rule to be adopted for local jurisdiction of the buffer law.

-Model 103E Systems Only Rule Word document (docx) - This template can be used by watershed districts where all public drainage systems within the watershed district's jurisdictional boundaries have completed a re-determination of benefits under 103E.
+103E Only Systems: This template can be used by watershed districts where all public drainage systems within the watershed district's jurisdictional boundaries have completed a re-determination of benefits under 103E.

 These are items intended to help counties adopt a new ordinance to enforce the buffer law or to amend current shoreland ordinances

-Model County Buffer Ordinance Word document (docx) - this document can be used as a starting point for counties when adopting a new ordinance for buffer law enforcement.
+Model County Buffer Ordinance: This document can be used as a starting point for counties when adopting a new ordinance for buffer law enforcement.

 Enforcement Documents for LGUs